zhihanyang2022/super_mario_as_a_string/README.md

 ## Description

 This repo intends to replicate [Super Mario as a String: Platformer Level Generation Via LSTMs](https://arxiv.org/abs/1603.00930).
+However, there are some differences between this implementation and what the paper describes.
+In this implementation:

+- Snaking and level depth are not used.
+- Validation is done after each epoch instead of every 200 training examples (not clear from the paper).
+- The LSTM here is used similar to Andrej Karpathy's [min-char-rnn.py](https://gist.github.com/karpathy/d4dee566867f8291f086), which supports seeds of arbitrary length during generation.
+It isn't clear what the paper used.
+If you also feel confused, please read through Andrej's code line-by-line; it gave me a crystal clear understanding of the difference between a LSTM and a standard feed-forward neural network (that simply uses the last n to characters to predict the next).
+- Perfect pipe generation is not achieved here.

 ## Instructions